-The 2020 HCC Rail Strategy states the aim to support and promote rail use in the County, especially in order to reduce car use, through working with the rail industry, other partners and stakeholders to seek improvements to train services (capacity, journey times, frequency, range of destinations), make rail travel attractive through improved fares and facilities and improved access, and ensure new rolling stock is comfortable, well equipped and fully accessible .
+The 2020 HCC Rail Strategy states the aim to support and promote rail use in the County, especially in order to reduce car use, through working with the rail industry, other partners and stakeholders to seek improvements to train services (capacity, journey times, frequency, range of destinations), make rail travel attractive through improved fares and facilities and improved access, and ensure new rolling stock is comfortable, well equipped and fully accessible91.

 There are four major rail lines through Hertfordshire: the Midland Main Line through St Albans, the West Coast Main Line through Watford, the East Coast Main Line through Stevenage and the West Anglia Line through Broxbourne.
 The Midland Main Line that runs through SADC is also part of the Thameslink system which crosses through London to the south.
-St Albans City station, serviced by Thameslink, provides links to Luton and Bedford to the north, and to London and Brighton to the south.
+St Albans City railway station, serviced by Thameslink, provides links to Luton and Bedford to the north, and to London and Brighton to the south.
+Harpenden railway station also serves the District with Thameslink services to the south via London and to the north to locations including Bedford.
 The Abbey Line is a single electrified low frequency non-signal line, that runs from St Albans Abbey station to Watford Junction.

-Delivery Plan Update Eastern Region (March 2022)
+90 2022 Delivery Plan Update Eastern Region (March 2022)